Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

     tls_config:
       insecure_skip_verify: true
 ```

+After setting the configuration, run the Prometheus server by running the `prometheus` executable in the previously extracted folder.
+On Linux, use this command from within the Prometheus folder: `./prometheus`

 ## Installing and Configuring Grafana
 For information about integrating Prometheus with Grafana, see [Install Grafana](https://grafana.com/docs/grafana/latest/installation/) in the Grafana documentation and the [Using](https://prometheus.io/docs/visualization/grafana/#using) section of Grafana Support for Prometheus in the Prometheus documentation.
 For information about integrating alerts with notification systems to receive notifications when alerts are triggered, see [Alert Notifications](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) in the Grafana documentation.